akeneo/pim-helpcenter/content/md/what-is/what-about-products-variants.md

 - Teas by packaging
 - Fruit compotes with different flavors

-# How we model products with variants?
+# How do we model products with variants?

-Let's take a well-known example of products with variants that are t-shirts.
-A t-shirt model is available in 3 colors (grey, blue, red) and different sizes (S, M, L).
+Let's take a well-known example of products with variants that are T-shirts.
+A T-shirt model is available in 3 colors (grey, blue, red) and different sizes (S, M, L).

-For all the colors and sizes of the t-shirt, some attributes are common, such as the name « Cotton t-shirt with a round neck », the brand « DIVIDED », the care instructions « machine wash at fourty degrees ».
+For all the colors and sizes of the T-shirt, **some attributes are common**, such as the name « Cotton T-shirt with a round neck », the brand « DIVIDED », and the care instructions « machine wash at fourty degrees ».
-Each t-shirt color has different pictures and could have a different composition.
+Each T-shirt color has **different pictures and could have a different composition**.
-Each t-shirt color could be available in different sizes: S, M or L.
+Each T-shirt color could be **available in different sizes: S, M or L.**
-For each color/size, the identifier of the product is different (EAN, SKU) and the technical dimensions like weight, sleeves length could be different.
+For each color/size, **the identifier of the product is different** (EAN, SKU) as well as **the technical specs like weight, sleeves length that could vary from a T-shirt from another.**

 ![Scheme modeling products with variants](../img/scheme_variants.png)

-## What is a product model?
+## What is a Product Model?

-A **product model** gathers similar products, that differ in some aspects, and allows the **enrichment of their common properties**.
+A **Product Model** gathers similar products, that differ in some aspects (size, color, price...).
+A Product Model is used to **enrich these products' common properties**.
-A product model has no product identifier (ex: SKU) but a dedicated code.
+A product model has **no product identifier** (ex: SKU) but a dedicated code.

-## What is a variant product?
+## What is a Variant Product?

-A **variant product** is a product, it's a **variant of a product model** and it has all the product properties (common and variant).
-A variant product has a product identifier (ex: SKU).
+A **Variant Product** is a product attached to a Product Model.
+It shares the common attributes of the Product Model and has also its own properties.
+A **variant product has a product identifier** (ex: SKU).

 ## What is a family variant?

-From a single place, in a **family variant**, you will define all the **structure for your products with variants**.
+The **family variant** will allow you to determine the **structure of your products with variants**.
 You will define:
 - the number of variant levels: 1 or 2
 - the variant axes for each level
 - the distribution of attributes between common attributes and variant attributes

-For our t-shirt example, you will define a family variant "T-shirts by color/size" with:
+For our T-shirt example, you will create a family variant "T-shirts by color/size" with:
 - the number of variant levels: 2
 - the variant axes: color for the 1st level, size for the 2nd one
 - the common attributes: name, brand, care instructions